rl-institut/spice_ev/doc/source/code.rst

     VehicleEvent

-Loading curve
+Charging curve
 -------------
-This module contains the class `LoadingCurve` and its methods which are needed for the batteries.
+This module contains the class `ChargingCurve` and its methods which are needed for the batteries.

-.. currentmodule:: spice_ev.loading_curve
+.. currentmodule:: spice_ev.charging_curve
 .. autosummary::
     :toctree: temp/

-    LoadingCurve
+    ChargingCurve
-    LoadingCurve.power_from_soc
+    ChargingCurve.power_from_soc
-    LoadingCurve.clamped
+    ChargingCurve.clamped
-    LoadingCurve.get_section_boundary
+    ChargingCurve.get_section_boundary

 Report